 Justice Minister Heiko Maas, who piloted the legislation, said its intention was to make the rules that apply in the real world, equally enforceable in the digital world.

-“Freedom of opinion ends where criminal law begins… Calls to commit murder, threats, insults, incitement to hatred or the Auschwitz lie aren’t expressions of freedom of opinion but attacks on the freedom of opinion of others,” he said.
+“Freedom of opinion ends where criminal law begins… Calls to commit murder, threats, insults, incitement to hatred, or the Auschwitz lie aren’t expressions of freedom of opinion but attacks on the freedom of opinion of others,” he said.

 Violation of Freedom of Speech and Censorship

-The Human Rights Watch, an international advisory on human rights has sounded warning bells on the impact purported to be attached to law.
+The Human Rights Watch, an international advisory on human rights has sounded warning bells on the impact purported to be attached to the law.
 According to it, the new German law compelling social media companies to remove hate speech and other illegal content can lead to unaccountable, overbroad censorship and should be promptly reversed.

 The impugned law violates one’s right to free speech in two ways.
-Firstly, it places the burden on companies that host third-party content to make difficult determinations of when user a post or an opinion violates the law.
+Firstly, it places the burden on companies that host third-party content to make difficult determinations of when using a post or an opinion violates the law.
 Even courts can find these determinations challenging, as they require a nuanced understanding of context, culture, and law.
-Faced with short review periods and the risk of steep fines, companies have little incentive to err on the side of free expression and secondly, it does not make any provision for violation of a person’s right to free speech by a corporate.
-This can have detrimental impacts on the society as the zone credited with very free expression will turn into a possible ‘no-accountability zone’.
+Faced with short review periods and the risk of steep fines, companies have little incentive to err on the side of free expression, and secondly, it does not make any provision for violation of a person’s right to free speech by a corporate.
+This can have detrimental impacts on society as the zone credited with very free expression will turn into a possible ‘no-accountability zone’.
 The arbitrary exercise of power has swept these companies of any legitimate credibility.
 This legislation is an example of censorship taken to an exaggerated level wherein even judicial conscience cannot save the man from a well-meaning corporate body whose only aim is to escape fine.

 Surprisingly, three countries – Russia, Singapore, and the Philippines – have shown aggressive support for the content of the law by directly citing it as a positive example as they contemplate or propose legislation to remove “illegal” content online.
 It is therefore not surprising that The Russian draft law, currently before the Duma, could apply to larger social media platforms as well as online messaging services.
-This can completely overhaul one’s right to speech and what censorship must entail in contemporary times.
+This can completely overhaul one’s right to speak and what censorship must entail in contemporary times.

 The Indian Perspective

-In the present times it will be safe to say that India has moved a step forward in the direction of preserving the universal right to speech and maintain its sanctity especially in a democratic setup.
-By scrapping down section 66-A of the Information Technology Act that makes it a criminal offence to share content that was “grossly offensive or has menacing character” or information that was known to be “false”, but had been shared persistently to cause “annoyance, inconvenience, danger, obstruction, insult, injury, criminal intimidation, enmity, hatred or ill will”.
+In the present times, it will be safe to say that India has moved a step forward in the direction of preserving the universal right to speech and maintain its sanctity, especially in a democratic setup.
+By scrapping down section 66-A of the Information Technology Act that makes it a criminal offense to share content that was “grossly offensive or has menacing character” or information that was known to be “false”, but had been shared persistently to cause “annoyance, inconvenience, danger, obstruction, insult, injury, criminal intimidation, enmity, hatred or ill will”.
 Hate Speech and online abuse are still a problem in India but they have not resorted to arbitrary laws to keep a check over such instances.

-The legislative intent behind a legislation may be well-founded and in the best interest of a society but modern democracies have certain pillars the lack of which will shake its structure and therefore there must be regulation of laws that directly infringe our rights.
+The legislative intent behind legislation may be well-founded and in the best interest of a society but modern democracies have certain pillars the lack of which will shake its structure and therefore there must be regulation of laws that directly infringe our rights.